Uncommon/Xit/LiquidGlassAdoption.md

 - Restore history list ref tags after the merge.
 - Add more icons to menu bar or context menu commands where appropriate.
 - Investigate adopting the Liquid Glass expanding Search toolbar item with the extra arrow/search-type controls.
+- Remove the `Siesta` dependency with the smallest worthwhile refactor:
+  - keep service protocols and account UI surface
+  - replace only the `Siesta`-bound base/auth implementation
 - Verify AX IDs and UITests remain stable.
 - Validate dark/light mode, increased contrast, and Reduce Transparency.
 - Check scroll and redraw performance in history and diff/blame views.